VladaAlek/find-mysterious-word/README.md

 - **Demo Section** To increase the understanding of the game.
 - **Dynamic features** such as *typing-machine-effect* and *temporal* elements to make the game more appealing.
 Additionall, *typing-machine-effect* aims to ensure that the users are familiar with the rules of the game.
 - **Visual effects**: To increase readability and the likability factor.
 - Multiple measures to improve the **navigation**.
-Beside multiple options when the user can chose its next step, the **game count** ensures better avarenes of the game navigation.
+Beside multiple options when the user can chose its next step.
+- The **game count** ensures better avarenes of the users position during the game navigation.

 -  ![Game Counter](/assets/images/game_counter.png)